mjones129/themegen/README.md

 ### Installation

-1. Open a terminal window and navigate to your empty theme folder like so: ```cd wp-content/themes/emptyThemeFolder```.
+1. Open a terminal window and navigate to the wordpress theme folder like so: ```cd wp-content/themes/```.
-2. Clone this repository. ```git clone https://github.com/mjones129/themegen.git .```
+2. Clone this repository. ```git clone https://github.com/mjones129/themegen.git && cd themegen```.
 3. Install deps by running ```npm install```.
 4. Execute the ThemeGen file by running ```npm run themegen```.
 5. Follow the prompts.